About the Gastric Cancer Initiative

 Community Outreach

-As a part of Gastric Cancer Initiative, one of our goals is to educate not only physicians but the community about high-risk individuals who may benefit from screening.
+As a part of Gastric Cancer Initiative, one of our goals is to educate not only physicians but the community at large about high-risk individuals who may benefit from screenings.
 If you are a community organization and wish to engage with us, please contact: Dr. Joo Ha Hwang or Dr. Robert Huang.

 ResearchMD interviewed Dr. Hwang on Gastric Cancer Screening and Surveillance